-Here are some of the current pains EQ skills would mitigate if there were mass adoption:
+Here are some of the pre-COVID pains EQ skills would mitigate if there were mass adoption:

-✤ Violence: 10 million children annual victims of domestic violence while 22% of students in 2015 reported bullying.
-12 million domestic partners in U.S. annually experience violence.
+✤ Violence: 10 million children annual victims of domestic violence – on the rise even more now, police and social workers report.
+22% of students in 2015 reported bullying.
+12 million domestic partners in U.S. annually experience violence – also now increasing.
 U.S.: highest murder and violent assault rates of all advanced countries.

 ✤ Sexual Abuse: 1 in 4 girls and 1 in 6 boys in U.S. sexually abused before age 18.
 325,000 women raped a year.
 1/6 of American women are raped in their lifetimes.

 ✤ Self-Harm: 1 in 4 teenage girls and 19% of overall 14-year-old girls and boys self-harm.
 Rates of self-injury among teens were highest (above 20%) in Idaho, Kentucky, New Mexico, and Nevada.

 ✤ Mental Health: 3 million adolescents aged 12 to 17 had at least one major depressive episode in 2017.
 As of 2015, suicide was second leading cause of death for ages 15-34.
 Nearly 1 in 5 adults in the U.S. – 43.8 million – experience mental illness in a given year.
 1 in 6 Americans take psychiatric drugs, 80% of them long-term.